Pinus flexilis: Similar species

 Pinus flexilis is a member of the white pine group, Pinus subgenus Strobus, and like all members of that group, the leaves ('needles') are in fascicles (bundles) of five, with a deciduous sheath.
 This distinguishes it from the lodgepole pine, with two needles per fascicle, and the bristlecone pines, which share five needles per fascicle but have a semi-persistent sheath.

 Pinus albicaulis

-Distinguishing limber pine from the related whitebark pine (P. albicaulis), also a white pine, is very much more difficult, and can only easily be done by the cones.
+Distinguishing limber pine from the related whitebark pine (P. albicaulis), also a white pine, is much more difficult, and can only easily be done by the cones.
 In limber pine, the cones are 6-15 cm long where the species overlap, green when immature, and open to release the seeds; the scales are not fragile.
 In whitebark pine, the cones are 4–7 cm long, dark purple when immature, and do not open on drying, but are fragile and are pulled apart by birds to release the seeds.
 A useful clue is that whitebark pines almost never have intact old cones lying under them, whereas limber pines usually do.